beercss/beercss/README.md

 - 🎯 Highly focused on DX.
 - 🚫 No build steps, configurations or dependencies.
 - ✨ Build modern interfaces without any custom CSS.
-- ✅ Follow the web standards
+- ✅ Compliance with web standards.
-- 💯 Google Lighthouse friendly
+- 💯 Google Lighthouse friendly.

 # A lightweight beer